 • In the absence of a Teaching and Research lab, the department has made major investments in our departmental library to provide research space for our students and faculty members collaborating with them.
-In addition, the department acquired 10 I-PADs and set up a mobile computer lab.
+In addition, the department acquired 10 i-Pads and set up a mobile computer lab with 6 laptops and 6 macs.